Auxdibot/auxdibot-website/Documentation/get-started.md

 You can modify the Join/Leave/Join DM messages at any time by running the `/(join|leave|join_dm) message [...embed parameters]` commands.
 See [Embeds](#embeds) for more information on Embed Parameters.
 Additionally, you can preview the Join/Leave/Join DM messages by running the commands `/(join|leave|join_dm) preview`

-### Join/Sticky Roles
+### Join Roles

-Join Roles are given to a user when they join the server.
-You can add join roles by running the command `/join_roles add (role)`.
+Join Roles allow a user to receive roles when they join your server!
+Administrators or members with permission can add a Join Role by running the command `/join_roles add (role)`.

+### Sticky Roles

-Sticky Roles are roles that are retained when a user leaves the server.
-When they join back, they will be granted the roles that they had back, if they were specified as a sticky role.
+Sticky Roles (or "Rejoin" Roles) are roles that are "stuck" to the user when they leave the server.
+If the user leaves the server and rejoins, the roles that they had that were added as Sticky Roles are given back to the user.

+Administrators or members with permission can add a Sticky Role by running the command `/sticky_roles add (role)`.